hlefebvr/AD-convex-adjustable-robust-optimization/FLP-with-congestion/README.md

     \end{align}
 $$

-Re-arranging the terms, one obtains the following model in which we introduced $z_i$ representing the ratio in the objective function:
+Re-arranging the terms, one obtains the following model in which we introduced $z_i$ representing the square root in the objective function:

 $$
     \begin{align}